You Have to Wonder Why

 unleaded paint

-the longer you stood
+the longer i stood

 in the cloistered space